 | Assets | Inventory Asset | Tracks the current value of your inventory. |

-| Liabilities | Accounts Payable (A/P) | A record of the outstanding bills that your business owes. |
+| Liabilities | Accounts Payable (A/P) | A record of the outstanding bills that you owes. |

 | Liabilities | GST/HST Payable | Tracks all sales tax collected and paid.
 You can also choose to break taxes collected and paid out by province. |

-| Liabilities | Loan Payable | Amounts owed on loans taken out by the business. |
+| Liabilities | Loan Payable | Amounts owed on loans taken out by the business & organizations. |

 | Equity | Opening Balance Equity | Ensures correct balance sheet before entering all assets and liabilities. |